 3. For those awkward moments when someone makes a personal comment about

-try the response I used with my Mom when she told me, “Your arms sure
+you, try the response I used with my Mom when she told me, “Your arms sure

 look meaty.”